Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being an Insight Model

 \subsection{Blue Hat}

-The blue hat denotes the planning ability required by humans during reasoning.
-An effective reasoning plan can substantially improve the efficiency and quality of reasoning \cite{IntelligentPlanning, wang-etal-2023-plan, norvig2002modern}.
-Consequently, a line of research has extended the Thinking Model to enhance the planning capabilities of LLMs during reasoning.
-As illustrated in Figure~\ref{fig: blue}, these methods can be broadly categorized into two groups: self-planning and external planning.
+The blue hat represents the planning ability required for human reasoning.
+Effective planning significantly improves reasoning efficiency and quality \cite{IntelligentPlanning, wang-etal-2023-plan, norvig2002modern}.
+Accordingly, recent work extends the Thinking Model to strengthen LLM planning capabilities.
+As shown in Figure~\ref{fig: blue}, these methods fall into two categories: self-planning and external planning.